The Data-Driven Instruction Gap: Assessment Without Action

 - Cognitive pattern: Students confuse denominator changes; concept misconception identified

-Monday PM: Teacher sees dashboard showing:
+Monday afternoon, the teacher sees a dashboard showing:

 - "4 students need intervention on equivalent fractions"